MEETINGS

 HOW CAN I PRESERVE MY PROPERTY?

+Email a letter of interest to or mail it to Nockamixon Township office at 589 Lake Warren Road, Upper Black Eddy, PA 18972.
+(Click here for the: Sample of Landowner Preservation Interest.)
 After your letter is received, a Nockamixon Open Space Committee member will contact you, arrange a meeting to explain the program, provide an application, and discuss your preservation goals.
-This process helps maintain the distinct character of Nockamixon Township for future generations.

 COMPREHENSIVE PLAN UPDATE: 2025 -2026

 Nockamixon Township is updating its Comprehensive Plan, which guides long-term development and resource preservation.
 Over the past year, the Bucks County Planning Commission has discussed draft updates at Nockamixon Planning Commission meetings.
-On January 6, 2026, the Planning Commission finalized its review and sent the revised draft to the Board of Supervisors.
-The Board will announce a 45-day public review period at an upcoming meeting, after which the draft plan will be available online and in the township office.
+On January 6, 2026, the Planning Commission finalized its review.
+On April 16, 206 the Board of Supervisors announced the start of the 45-day public review period beginning April 20th and ending June 5th.

 2026 BUCKS COUNTY HAZARDOUS WASTE COLLECTION DATES & LOCATIONS